pothangelli123/Basic_Porfolio_Idea/README.md

 # my-first-repo
-just checking how to create a repository
+just checking how to create a repository.
+Name :Pothan